-The retiring Director met the performance criteria required of an effective and a high-performance Board based on the Director's SA results.
+The retiring Directors met the performance criteria required of an effective and a high-performance Board based on the Directors' SA results.

-The NRC and Board of Directors of the Company ("the Board") have considered the results of the assessment conducted on the retiring Director and collectively satisfied that he meets the criteria of character, experience, integrity, competence and time required to effectively discharge his role as Director, as prescribed by Paragraph 2.20A of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad.
-The Board accepted the NRC's recommendation that the retiring Director, who retires in accordance with Clause 118 of the Constitution namely, Mr. Kong Sau Kian is eligible to stand for reelection.
-The retiring Director had abstained from deliberations and decisions on his own eligibility and suitability to stand for re-election at the relevant Board meetings.
-The retiring Director referred to in Resolution 2 will abstain from voting on the resolution in respect of his re-election at the 47th AGM.
+The NRC and Board of Directors of the Company ("the Board") have considered the results of the assessment conducted on the retiring Directors and collectively satisfied that they meet the criteria of character, experience, integrity, competence and time required to effectively discharge their role as Directors, as prescribed by Paragraph 2.20A of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad.
+The Board accepted the NRC's recommendation that the retiring Directors are eligible to stand for re-election.
+The retiring Directors had abstained from deliberations and decisions on their own eligibility and suitability to stand for re-election at the relevant Board meetings.
+The retiring Directors referred to in Resolutions 2 to 5 will abstain from voting on the resolution in respect of their respective re-election at the 48th AGM.